UniversalBasicArchive/UniversalBasicArchive/README.md

 - *NOTE*:
 - this git will update if:
-- basic updates his profile
+- basic updates her profile
-- if more images of his old profile is found.
+- if more images of her old profile is found.

 # Latest Archive:
 ## Basic Playing Geometry Dash